marnifora/alzheimer_classification/documentation.md

 #### makeY.py

 Making csv file with Y matrix needed for classification process (it contains information about classes to which the objects are assigned).
 Writing numbers of patients with diagnoses different than NL/AD into txt file.
+Updating genome_stats.txt file - add to every line number of patients with diagnosis NL or AD (who can be used in further analysis).

 ##### Input:
 - pid_chr.txt - list of patients' IDs, output of make_pit-diagnoses.py